 The pandemic continues to go crazy, but the world is already looking at a phase, that of rebuilding.
 Take advantage of this "social clean slate" to recover from the recession, tackle climate change and bring the planet's infrastructure into the modern era.

 The discourse focuses on "great works" and on the narrative of infinite progress.
 Rebuilding means doing more and bigger things.
-But what if we think first of all on a simpler thing: remove what doesn't work?
+But what if we first reasoned on a simpler thing: remove what doesn't work?

 Removing adds, removing improves.